Fundamental Rights definition

 Examples of Fundamental Rights in a sentence

-• Those restrictions should be in compliance with requirements set out by the Charter of Fundamental Rights of the European Union and by the European Convention for the Protection of Human Rights and Fundamental Freedoms.
+• The Recipient must carry out the Projects in compliance with: - ethical principles (including the highest standards of research integrity) and - applicable EU, international and national law, including the Charter of Fundamental Rights of the European Union and the European Convention for the Protection of Human Rights and Fundamental Freedoms and its Supplementary Protocols.

 More Definitions of Fundamental Rights